-- To support essential collaboration across education systems between the K-12 sector and community colleges-also known as intersegmental partnerships-with involvement from industry businesses and organizations in strengthening CTE courses, programs, and pathways aligned with regional workforce needs. - To support LEAs in developing and implementing high-quality, K-14 CTE course sequences, programs, and pathways that: - Build foundational career path skills and knowledge essential to subsequent success in college and early career exploration. - Enable a seamless and successful transition from secondary to postsecondary education within the same or related career paths. - Lead to completion of industry-valued certificates, degrees, or transfers to four-year university or college. - Prepare students upon completion of education to enter into employment in occupations for which there is documented demand that pay a livable wage. - Contribute toward meeting the projected need for one million completers of CTE programs aligned with the state's labor markets. - Facilitate K-12 student exploration and selection of learning opportunities leading to career paths.
+- ❖ To support essential collaboration across education systems between the K-12 sector and community colleges-also known as intersegmental partnerships-with involvement from industry businesses and organizations in strengthening CTE courses, programs, and pathways aligned with regional workforce needs. - ❖ To support LEAs in developing and implementing high-quality, K-14 CTE course sequences, programs, and pathways that: - Build foundational career path skills and knowledge essential to subsequent success in college and early career exploration. - Enable a seamless and successful transition from secondary to postsecondary education within the same or related career paths. - Lead to completion of industry-valued certificates, degrees, or transfers to community college or four-year University. - Prepare students upon completion of education to enter into employment in occupations for which there is documented demand that pay a livable wage. - Identify and close equity gaps by improving access to and completion of highskill/high-wage CTE opportunities for disproportionately impacted students. - Facilitate K-12 student exploration and selection of learning opportunities leading to career paths.

-B2.
-Alignment with Strong Workforce Program Regional Plan
+b) Alignment with Strong Workforce Program Regional Plan

 The K12 SWP legislation specifies that funds are provided to "create, support, or expand high-quality career technical education programs at the K-12 level that are aligned with the workforce development efforts occurring through the Strong Workforce Program" (Education Code, Section 88827).
 The workforce development efforts within each region are established by the Strong Workforce Program Regional Plan ("Regional Plan").
-Developed under the guidance of each of the eight California Community

-College Regional Consortia, each Regional Plan, by design, is responsive to regional economic priorities.
+Developed under the guidance of each of the eight California Community College Regional Consortia ("Regional Consortia"), each Regional Plan, by design, is responsive to regional economic priorities.
 Similarly, applications for K12 SWP funds should be responsive to the regional priorities, labor market needs, and consortium goals as identified in the Regional Plan.

 To remain current, all of the eight Regional Plans are revised every four years and updated annually through collaborations between the community colleges, K-12 LEAs, industry leaders, workforce development agencies, and other workforce development stakeholders.

-The Regional Plan for each California Community College Regional Consortium are located at the following websites:
+The Regional Plan for each Regional Consortium are located at the following websites: